 Bike-sharing has taken off in China far faster than in any other market where it’s been offered.
-The unexpected and shocking popularity of the service has attracted lots of investment capital and media coverage.
-The attention has also raised questions about potentially razor-thin margins, wide-spread bike vandalism and theft, and looming government regulation.
-Hype, scrutiny and liquidity have quickly overwhelming a story about a nice, convenient and surprisingly popular service.
+This new model with unexpected and shocking popularity has attracted lots of investment capital and media coverage.
+The attention has also raised questions about potentially razor-thin margins, wide-spread bike vandalism and theft, and government regulation.
+Hype, scrutiny and liquidity have overwhelmed a story about a nice, convenient and surprisingly popular service.

 At the center of this is an important and still mostly unanswered question: Why did bike-sharing take off so very rapidly in China versus other countries?

 - Why is it so popular?
 Especially in a country where bikes can already be purchased for as little as $7.

 - As Chinese services like Mobike and Ofo enter overseas markets like Singapore, London and Silicon Valley, will they catch on?

 - And finally, could this all be a fad?

 Venture capitalists and entrepreneurs tend to think in terms of existing problems to be solved.
 Usually if new technologies or business models are rapidly adopted it is because they address a long-standing problem, remove an inconvenience or “pain point”, or offer a cheaper alternative to an existing service or product.
 In each case, the demand is already there and the adoption can happen fairly quickly.
 So one possible explanation for the hyper-adoption of bicycle-sharing in China is that it is solving a real problem.